orangejuice/blog/data/activity/movie-流浪者之歌-1988/record.en.md

 ---
-title: Song of the Wanderers
+title: The Song of the Wanderer
-slug: song-of-the-wanderers
 category: movie
 status: todo
 rating: 0